NLnetLabs/rpki-doc/source/rpkivalidator3/installation.rst

 CentOS
 ------

-We've set up a repository with CentOS 7 RPMs for Prod builds.
+We have set up a repository with CentOS 7 RPMs for Prod builds.
 You can add the repository to your system as follows:

 .. code-block:: bash